ivansgithub/Bot-Twitter/README_bot.md

 <img width="564" alt="raycast-untitled (6)" src="https://user-images.githubusercontent.com/82000274/171406253-176e6d6e-c49c-40fc-aeec-61dc08f7251c.png">

 With Beautifilsoup, we can find the link of the report that is updated daily.
-Look for the <ul> tag of the "post interior-page" class and extract from the "a" tag the "href" which in html is the element that contains the hyperlink.
+Look for the "ul" tag of the "post interior-page" class and extract from the "a" tag the "href" which in html is the element that contains the hyperlink.

 <img width="855" alt="raycast-untitled (7)" src="https://user-images.githubusercontent.com/82000274/171406505-66e31305-e32b-44ea-812f-9d96107fb016.png">